-Gunlake Quarries is based in Marulan NSW to service Sydney and the Southern Highlands.
-This newly-built quarry produces a wide variety of premium bulk aggregates for concrete, construction and asphalt and specified and non-specified road base.
+Gunlake Quarries is based in Marulan NSW to service Sydney, the Southern Tablelands and the Southern Highlands.
+This quarry produces a wide variety of premium bulk aggregates for concrete, construction and asphalt and specified and non-specified road base.

 Gunlake produces a wide variety of hard rock quarry products including premium bulk aggregates, Concrete Aggregates, Drainage Aggregates, Rail Ballast, Road Base, Crusher Dust and more.